 Matching Continents and Oceans Worksheet

-1. Name the continent according to the color on the map.
+1. Name the continent based on the color shown on the map.

-2. Task 1: Draw a line to match each continent to its hemisphere.
-Note: Some may fall within both hemispheres.
-If so, draw a line between both.
+Task 1: Draw a line to match each continent to its hemisphere.
+Some continents may belong to both hemispheres.

-Task 2: In the orange boxes, order the continents from the largest (1) to the smallest (7) in land size.
-In the green boxes, order the continents from largest (1) to the smallest (7) in population.
+Task 2: In the orange boxes, rank the continents from the largest (1) to the smallest (7) by land size.
+In the green boxes, rank the continents from the largest (1) to the smallest (7) by population.

 3. Match the continents with their names.